bjoernager/bzipper/README.md

-# bZipper
+# Librum

-bZipper is a Rust crate for cheaply serialising (encoding) and deserialising (decoding) data structures into binary streams
+Librum is a Rust crate for cheaply serialising (encoding) and deserialising (decoding) data structures into binary streams

 What separates this crate from others such as [Bincode](https://crates.io/crates/bincode/) or [Postcard](https://crates.io/crates/postcard/) is that this crate is extensively optimised for *just* binary encodings (whilst the mentioned crates specifically use Serde and build on a more abstract data model).
 The original goal of this project was specifically to guarantee size constraints for encodings on a per-type basis at compile-time.